Omar El Kawkgi, M.B., B.Ch.

-- Medullary thyroid cancer.
-This form of thyroid cancer arises from parafollicular C cells of the thyroid gland and constitutes about 4 percent of thyroid cancers.
-This distinct form of thyroid cancer can be familial and associated with certain genetic endocrine syndromes.
-If diagnosed before the cancer spreads, treatment effectiveness is higher.
+This form of thyroid cancer accounts for about 4% of thyroid cancers.
+This distinct form of thyroid cancer, which can run in families, is linked with certain genetic endocrine syndromes.
+Treatment is more effective if medullary thyroid cancer is diagnosed before the cancer spreads.

-- Anaplastic thyroid cancer.
-This is the most aggressive form of thyroid cancer and accounts for about 1 percent of thyroid cancers.
+This is the most aggressive form of thyroid cancer, accounting for about 1% of thyroid cancers.
 It's a rapid-growing form of cancer with poor response to treatment.

-Family history of thyroid cancer, some genetic mutations, previous radiation exposure and iodine deficiency are among the risk factors for thyroid cancer.
-Additionally, it's more prevalent among females, as 75 percent of thyroid cancer patients are female.
+The biggest risk factors for thyroid cancer include a family history of thyroid cancer, some genetic mutations, and previous radiation exposure, particularly to the head and neck region.
+Also, it's more common in females, as 75% of thyroid cancer patients are female.

 Most thyroid cancers don't cause symptoms aside from a lump on the neck.
-Most commonly, providers discover lumps during exams or incidentally on CT or ultrasound imaging of the neck.
+Most commonly, health care professionals discover lumps during exams or incidentally on CT or ultrasound imaging of the neck.
 Sometimes people find lumps on their own.
 If the mass is large enough, it can cause symptoms, including swallowing and breathing problems, hoarseness and a cough.

-The thyroid cancer treatment generally involves surgery, but treatment is individualized based on the person.
-In addition to surgery, radioactive iodine treatment, external beam radiation and chemotherapy are among other treatment options based on the type and stage of the cancer.
+In addition to surgery, radioactive iodine treatment, external beam radiation, alcohol ablation and chemotherapy are other treatment options based on the type and stage of the cancer.

-After initial treatment, neck imaging and thyroid tumor marker levels are checked periodically to monitor for recurrence and to decide if additional treatment is needed.
+After initial treatment, neck imaging and thyroid tumor marker levels are checked regularly to monitor for recurrence and to decide if additional treatment is needed.